Liberation Theology, Social Justice

 Blessed, he [Jesus] says, are the poor in spirit, for theirs is the kingdom of heaven.
 It might have been unclear to which poor he was referring, if after the words Blessed are the poor, he had not added anything about the kind of poor he had in mind.
 For then the poverty that many suffer because of grave and harsh necessity might seem sufficient to merit the kingdom of heaven.
 But when he says: Blessed are the poor in spirit, he shows that the kingdom of heaven is to be given to those who are distinguished by their humility of soul rather than by their lack of worldly goods.

-The Lord said “You shall know a tree by its fruit,” and the fruit of the social justice movement has made itself apparent.
+The Lord said “You shall know a tree by its fruit,” and the fruit of the liberation theology has been very bitter.
 It's proponents tend towards a philosophy that would strip Church leadership of power and authority, and with it the concept of succession, the power of the priesthood and the magisterial authority from which it came.
 The Lord's command to the apostles (the first Church magisterium) of "binding and loosening" is generally ignored.
-When the movement hit Europe and North America its fruits became more apparent.
-It's proponents were often arguing for abortion, same sex ordination, same sex marriage, denial of the sacraments, denial of Jesus’ divinity, denial of the Eucharist, denial of confession, denial of the true Grace of baptism, denial of the power of the priesthood, and a long list of other heterodoxical beliefs characteristic of a communist mindset emerged.
+When the movement hit Europe and North America it's proponents were often arguing for abortion, same sex ordination, same sex marriage, denial of the sacraments, denial of Jesus’ divinity, denial of the Eucharist, denial of confession, denial of the true Grace of baptism, denial of the power of the priesthood, and a long list of other heterodoxical beliefs characteristic of a communist mindset emerged.

 Liberation Theology quickly spread to protestant Churches such as the Presbyterians, United and Anglican Churches, which had long since thrown out any concept of a hierarchy.
 Every Church or part of a Church that adopted this philosophy in the last 30 years has witnessed shrinking congregations, and yet its adherents seem to stubbornly hang onto the idea that it is the best way forward for the Church.
 Pope Benedict while he was still Cardinal Ratzinger articulated the problem: